TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 ```python
 client.send(dev_id, payload, [port], [confirmation], [schedule])
 ```
-- `dev_id`: **string**  the ID of the device you wish to send the message to.
+- `dev_id`: **string**  the ID of the device which will receive the message.
 - `payload`: the payload of the message to be published to the broker.
 It can be an hexadecimal **string**, a base64 **string** like `AQ==` (this will send the raw payload `01` to your device) or a **dictionary** of JSON nature.
 Here is an example of a **dictionary** argument that could be passed to the method:
 ```json
 {"led_state": "on", "counter": 1}
 ```
-In case it's a **JSON** object with fields, please make sure the **encoder** function (Payload Formats section) of the application is set to make sense of the informations transmitted in each field.
+In case it's a **dictionary** with fields, please make sure the **encoder** function (Payload Formats section) of the application is set to make sense of the informations transmitted in each field.
 ![Screenshot of an encoder function in the console](./images/encoder-function.png?raw=true)
-- `port`: **int**  the port of the device to which you wish to send the message.
+- `port`: **int**  the port of the device to which the message will be sent.
 Default value to 1.
-- `confirmation`: **boolean**  This boolean indicates if you wish to receive a confirmation after sending the downlink message.
+- `confirmation`: **boolean**  this boolean indicates if you wish to receive a confirmation after sending the downlink message.
 Default value to False.
-- `schedule`: **string**  this string provide the type of schedule on which the message should be sent.
+- `schedule`: **string**  this string provides the type of schedule on which the message should be sent.
 It can take values such as `first` or `last`.
 Default value to `replace`.

 ### Errors
 Errors can happen on connection for different reasons: